gloryknight/cyan_audit/doc/cyanaudit.md

-The text string you specify here is automatically added to a distinct list of labels that can be used over and over without copying the actual text onto each transaction, so it is very efficient from the perspective of disk usage.
+The text string you specify here is automatically added to a distinct list of labels that can be used over and over without copying the actual text onto each transaction, so it is very efficient with disk usage.

 Database Objects